UK's new financial sector minister says listening to banks ahead of Brexit

-LONDON Britain's new "City minister", Stephen Barclay said he was up to the job of overseeing financial services and would listen to the sector's concerns over Britain's departure from the European Union.
+LONDON (Reuters) - Britain's new "City minister", Stephen Barclay said he was up to the job of overseeing financial services and would listen to the sector's concerns over Britain's departure from the European Union.

 In a speech to the Association of British Insurers, Barclay, whose official title is Economic Secretary to the Treasury, sought to reassure banks and insurers that he was qualified for the job.